 Some symptoms of menopause may lessen over time.
 But painful intercourse is unlikely to go away on its own, and may actually worsen over time.

-The good news is that vaginal atrophy and painful intercourse due to menopause can be effectively treated.
-If you are experiencing painful intercourse after menopause, it’s important to know about vaginal atrophy and what causes it.
-That can help you understand the importance of choosing a treatment that may help you address the underlying problem.
+Vaginal atrophy and painful intercourse due to menopause can be effectively treated.
+If you are experiencing moderate to severe painful intercourse after menopause, it’s important to know what causes it.
+That can help you and your doctor choose a treatment that may help you address the problem.

 The good news is that you can treat the cause of moderate to severe painful intercourse due to menopause with Premarin® (conjugated estrogens) Vaginal Cream.
 It’s a prescription cream that does what no over-the-counter product was designed to do.
 It provides estrogen to help rebuild vaginal tissue and make intercourse more comfortable.

 Learn more about vaginal atrophy: Why Sex Hurts Now